andreagiometto/green_card_citations_list/README.md

 # Green card citations list EB1B
-Creates a list of all papers citing an author's papers based on his/her Google Scholar profile.
+Creates a list of all papers citing an author's work based on his/her Google Scholar profile.
 This document is useful for the Green Card EB1B application.

 This is a Python 3 Jupyter notebook.
 It requires Google Chrome, a Google Scholar profile and a few Python packages that can be installed from the command line using pip: